in

 Barry White’s Net Worth

 Barry White was worth a decent amount of money when he passed away in 2003.
-He was rich to the value of $20 million, worth much more now than back then.
-His net worth doesn’t just include his salary – it also includes his awards and other success points throughout his life.
+He was rich to the value of $20 million.
+His net worth doesn’t just include his salary – it also includes his awards and other success throughout his life.

 White earned his net worth through his iconic love songs and albums, along with his performances and various deals.
-He made quite the career throughout his time performing as a professional singer in the music industry.
 He’s still worth the same $20 million now as he was in 2003.

 How Did Barry White Get Rich?

 Barry White grew rich through several means.
-He was smart with his talent and made many streams of wealth in his life, securing a wildly successful standing in the music world.
+He was smart with his money throughout his career.

-The primary way Barry White got rich was through his music and recordings, and by producing a Motown girls singing group.
+The primary way Barry White got rich was through his music and recordings.
 He released an impressive twenty studio albums throughout his career, several of which were certified gold and platinum.

 Another source of income came from performing for others and working as a composer for other artists.
 He appeared in many concerts while touring and sang along with other singers of the era in his many collaborations.
 He is an integral part of American music.